AdamGrzonkowski/WebApi_with_serialization/README.md

 # Asynchronous WebApi2
-Simple WebApi which allows saving records to database and files in XML format.
+WebApi which allows saving records to database and files in XML format.

 ## Features: ##
 1. Ability to store db records in xml files.